Skip to content

 GoBD-compliant §203 StGB-compliant

-15 steps, 6 deterministic (R) + 4 human judgement (H) + 5 LLM-suggestion (A) for transaction anomaly detection, journal entry analytics under AS 2401 management override testing, related-party transaction identification under AS 2410, ESRS G1 disclosure drafting, plus IIA Standards 2024 risk-based audit planning.
-Decision distribution reflects audit reality: SOX 404 scope identification, control deficiency severity classification, UK FRC Provision 29 board declaration, plus Section 302 + 404 + 906 management certification require human audit + legal expertise; deterministic engines handle COSO 2013 mapping, control activity testing, segregation of duties analysis, IT general controls testing, plus remediation tracking.
-The agent automates mechanical steps and prepares judgement decisions through structured documentation - software prepares judgement, software does not delegate judgement.
-Under EU AI Act: not high-risk (Annex III enumeration excludes ICFR + audit support - not employment-decision or social-scoring under Annex III).
+Of the 15 steps, 6 are deterministic, 4 are human judgement and 5 are LLM-suggestion - covering transaction anomaly detection, journal entry analytics under AS 2401 management override testing, related-party identification under AS 2410, ESRS G1 disclosure drafting and IIA Standards 2024 risk-based audit planning.
+The distribution reflects audit reality: SOX 404 scope identification, control deficiency severity classification, the UK FRC Provision 29 board declaration and Section 302, 404 and 906 management certification require human audit and legal expertise, while deterministic engines handle COSO 2013 mapping, control activity testing, segregation-of-duties analysis, IT general controls testing and remediation tracking.
+The agent automates the mechanical steps and prepares the judgement decisions through structured documentation; software prepares judgement, it does not delegate it.
+Under the EU AI Act it is not high-risk, because the Annex III list excludes ICFR and audit support.

-Cross-jurisdictional retention: US PCAOB AS 1215 7 years for issuer audits, SEC 17a-4 6 years for broker-dealers, SOX Section 802 obstruction-of-justice records preservation, UK Companies Act 6 years per Finance Act, UK FRC AQR documentation requirements, EU national rules vary 6-10 years (Germany 10 years per Abgabenordnung Section 147, France 6 years, Spain 6-10 years).
-The Agent applies the most-stringent rule globally and tags entries with applicable retention class.
-Personal data within ICFR + control testing + journal entry analytics processed under EU GDPR plus UK Data Protection Act 2018 plus US sectoral privacy with documented Article 6(1)(c) legal obligation lawful basis (statutory financial reporting + audit) plus Article 6(1)(f) legitimate interest balancing test for control monitoring purposes.
-Trade secret protection under UK Trade Secrets Regulations 2018 + EU Directive 2016/943 + US Defend Trade Secrets Act 2016 - the Agent applies role-based access control plus encryption at rest plus in transit plus complete audit log of access events.
-Paragraph 203 StGB (German criminal code on trade secrets) relevance for German subsidiaries.
+Cross-jurisdictional retention varies: PCAOB AS 1215 (7 years for issuer audits), SEC 17a-4 (6 years for broker-dealers), SOX Section 802 records preservation, the UK Companies Act (6 years), UK FRC AQR documentation requirements, and EU national rules of 6-10 years (Germany 10 years under Abgabenordnung Section 147, France 6 years, Spain 6-10 years).
+The agent applies the most stringent rule globally and tags each entry with its retention class.
+Personal data in ICFR, control testing and journal entry analytics is processed under EU GDPR, the UK Data Protection Act 2018 and US sectoral privacy law, on a documented Article 6(1)(c) legal-obligation basis for statutory reporting and audit, with an Article 6(1)(f) legitimate-interest balancing test for control monitoring.
+Trade secrets are protected under the UK Trade Secrets Regulations 2018, EU Directive 2016/943 and the US Defend Trade Secrets Act 2016 through role-based access control, encryption at rest and in transit, and a complete access audit log.
+Paragraph 203 of the German Criminal Code on trade secrets is relevant for German subsidiaries.

 §203 StGB-relevant data is encrypted end-to-end and never passed to AI models in plain text.